Skip to content

 3. Defining or updating the Pre-Request and Post-Request: Navigate to the Pre-Request and Post-Request tabs and use the built-in JSON editor to define or update the pre-request and post-request payloads.

 4. Crafting the LLM Evaluation Prompt: In the LLM Evaluation Prompt tab, enter your prompt in the text area.
+This prompt will be used if you enable Custom LLM Evaluation in the Evaluation Types.

 5. Selecting the appropriate Input Field and Output Field: